bolsote/ukpcre/README.md

 ### Testing against OS database.
 A script and a test generator is provided for testing against the Ordnance Survey Code-Point Open postcode database.
 This database can't be provided with the code, though, but can be obtained through the [official channels](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).

 Once the database has been obtained, the ZIP file can be decompressed under the `tests/data/` directory, and the script `tests/prepare_os_data.py` will generate the postcode database for you.
 If the test suite is run using the `--osdb` command line switch it will use it.
 Beware, though: it generates one test for every postcode, and it will take a while.
-Right now there are about 600 failing tests against this dataset.
-I'm working on it.

 ## Invoke tasks.